 Cognitive Regulation Task

-On each trial of the cognitive regulation task, participants were presented with a food image for 4 seconds, during which time they had to indicate whether they would like to eat the food on a 4-point scale ranging from Strong No to Strong Yes (Figure 1).
+On each trial of the cognitive regulation task, participants were presented with a food image for 4 seconds, during which time they had to indicate whether they would like to eat the food using a 4-point scale ranging from Strong No to Strong Yes (Figure 1).
 Importantly, decisions were made in one of three instructed conditions: focus on healthiness (HEALTH condition), focus on decreasing all craving (DECREASE condition), and focus on responding naturally (NATURAL condition).
 On HEALTH trials subjects were instructed to think about the nutritional and health benefits of the food while making their choice.
 On DECREASE trials subjects were told to avoid any craving or emotional response to the food while choosing.
 On NATURAL trials subjects were told to allow whatever thoughts and feelings arose while considering the food, and to choose based on those feelings.
 Subjects were instructed to respond honestly regardless of the instruction, and were motivated to do so, since they were hungry.
 They knew that one trial would be chosen randomly at the end of the experiment and that they would either receive the trial item (if they had responded “Weak Yes” or “Strong Yes”), or receive nothing (if they had responded “Weak No” or “Strong No”).

-Trials were presented in blocks of 10 trials of the same instruction type (i.e., one of the three regulatory conditions).
-Each scanning session consisted of one block of each instruction, yielding 30 trials per session.
-Subjects completed nine sessions for a total of 270 trials.
-In the first session subjects always began with a block of NATURAL trials.
-In the remaining sessions the order of the three blocks was randomized.
-At the beginning of each condition block subjects read a short text reminding them of the mindset to adopt for the next 10 trials.
+Task blocks began with the presentation of the regulatory instructions (i.e., one of the three regulatory conditions), reminding them of the mindset to adopt, followed by 10 consecutive trials where subjects were presented food stimuli, and indicated their desire to eat the food.
+Each scanning run consisted of one block of each instruction (i.e. condition), yielding 30 trials per run.
+Subjects completed nine runs for a total of 270 trials.
+In the first run subjects always began with a block of NATURAL trials.
+In the remaining runs the order of the three blocks was randomized.

 Importantly, both food quantities of a specific food appeared in the same condition.
-Thus, each condition comprised of 45 specific foods presented in two quantities.
+Thus, each condition consisted of 45 specific foods presented in two quantities.
 This also meant that each food was only present in a single regulatory condition.
 The association of specific foods with specific goal conditions allowed us to examine how regulation might alter responses to foods, both generally, across all foods, as well as specifically, as a function of the food appearing in a particular condition.
-Foods were assigned to each condition for each subject such that baseline liking ratings were matched across conditions.
+Foods were assigned to each condition for each subject such that baseline liking ratings were matched across conditions (see Liking Rating Task section below).

 Executive Control Tasks